drhsqlite/fossil-mirror/www/th1.md

 <a name="glob_match"></a>TH1 glob_match Command
 -----------------------------------------------

-  *  glob_match ?--? patternList string
+  *  glob_match ?-one? ?--? patternList string

-Checks the string against the specified list of glob patterns and returns non-zero if there is a match.
+Checks the string against the specified glob pattern -OR- list of glob patterns and returns non-zero if there is a match.

 <a name="globalState"></a>TH1 globalState Command
 -------------------------------------------------